prosdev0107/Clipr/README.md

 ## Wording

+- GeneralForm : Render form to custom general aspect of current media
 - Library : Left sidebar where items can enrich the story
+- LibraryContent : items to display on left sidebar depending of chosen tab
-- MediaPanel : The central window where clip medias can be designed by adding and styling stickers
+- MediaPanel : The central window where clip medias can be designed by adding and styling stickers.
+Contains 4 layers : media layer, overlay layer, story stickers layer and finally buttons layer
+- PropertiesForm : Render form to custom aspect of selected story sticker
 - Sticker : A component (text, svg, image...) that can be used in Library or MediaPanel
+- StickersLayer : Layer from MediaPanel containing all story stickers added by the user to the media
-- MediaPanelSticker : A sticker container inside the MediaPanel
+- StorySticker : A sticker container inside the story stickers layer of MediaPanel